hapi-server/data-specification/README.md

 # HAPI Status Codes

 There are two levels of error reporting a HAPI server must perform.
-Because every server response is an HTTP response, an appropriate HTTP status must be set for each response.
+Because every HAPI server response is an HTTP response, an appropriate HTTP status must be set for each response.
 Although the HTTP codes are robust, they are more difficult to extract.
 A HAPI client using a high-level URL retrieving mechanism may not have easy access to HTTP header content.
-Therefore, every HAPI response with a header must also include a ```status``` object indicating if the request succeeded or not.
+Therefore, every HAPI response with a header must also include a `status` object indicating if the request succeeded or not.
 The two status indicators must be consistent, i.e., if one indicates success, so must the other, and vice versa.

-The structure of the HAPI ```status``` object was already discussed above in the descriptions of each endpoint.
-Recall that a ```status``` object has a ```code``` and a ```message```.
+The structure of the HAPI `status` object was already discussed above in the description of the  `capabilities` endpoint.
+Recall that a `status` object has a `code` and a `message`.
 HAPI servers must categorize the response status using at least the following three status codes: 1200 - OK, 1400 - Bad Request, and 1500 - Internal Server Error.
 These are intentional analgous to the similar HTTP codes 200 - OK, 400 - Bad Request, and 500 - Internal Server Error.
 Note that HAPI code numbers are 1000 higher than the HTTP codes to avoid collisions.
 For these three simple status categorizations, the HTTP code can be derived from the HAPI code by just subtracting 1000.
 The following table summarizes the minimum required status response categories.

 | HTTP code |HAPI status ```code```| HAPI status ```message``` |